khushal-13/Role-Based-Access-VRV-Security-/README.md

     ```

 2. **Use the JSON files**:
-    You can open the relevant `.json` file to copy and use the payloads in your Postman requests or any other API testing tool.
+    Copy and paste this Json file into Postman or any testing tool.

-    For example, to test the **Create Journal Entry** API, use the `create-journal-entry.json` file, which contains:
-    ```json
-    {
-      "title": "My First Journal Entry",
-      "content": "This is the content of my first journal entry."
-    }
-    ```

-4. **Example JSON Files**:
-    - `create-journal-entry.json`: Payload for creating a new journal entry.
-    - `update-journal-entry.json`: Payload for updating an existing journal entry.
-    - `create-admin.json`: Payload for creating a new admin user.
-    - `update-user-role.json`: Payload for updating a user’s role.
-    - `login.json`: Payload for logging in and receiving a JWT token.

-By using these files, you can easily test the application's functionality.
+By using this files, you can easily test the application's functionality.